 Hall is a fellow of the SOA, a Chartered Enterprise Risk Analyst, a CFA charterholder, and a member of the American Academy of Actuaries.

-Iliyan Iliev studies political behavior and attitudes, particularly in textual data, using advanced statistical methods.
+Iliyan Iliev is an Assistant Professor of Political Science at the University of Southern Mississippi.
+Dr. Iliev studies political behavior and attitudes, particularly in textual data, using advanced statistical methods.
 His work combines various methodologies such as Bayesian time series, natural language processing, and dynamic clustering.
 He has developed various algorithms that deal with pattern recognition, text processing, and data visualization.
 He is currently working on a novel algorithm for the analysis of Arabic in social media with the aim to quantify the attitudes of Arab political and religious leaders, and assess the political network structures between leaders and their followers.
 These dynamic political networks are then linked with various terror events.
 He is working on a number of projects researching various aspects of terrorism, social unrest, political networks, and others.
 He received his PhD in Political Science from the University of Texas at Dallas.

 Richard L. Smith is Mark L. Reed III Distinguished Professor of Statistics and Professor of Biostatistics in the University of North Carolina, Chapel Hill.
-He is also Director of the Statistical and Applied Mathematical Sciences Institute, a Mathematical Sciences Institute supported by the National Science Foundation.
 He obtained his PhD from Cornell University and previously held academic positions at Imperial College (London), the University of Surrey (Guildford, England) and Cambridge University.
 His main research interest is environmental statistics and associated areas of methodological research such as spatial statistics, time series analysis and extreme value theory.
 He is particularly interested in statistical aspects of climate change research, and in air pollution including its health effects.
 He is a Fellow of the American Statistical Association and the Institute of Mathematical Statistics, an Elected Member of the International Statistical Institute, and has won the Guy Medal in Silver of the Royal Statistical Society, and the Distinguished Achievement Medal of the Section on Statistics and the Environment, American Statistical Association.
 In 2004 he was the J. Stuart Hunter Lecturer of The International Environmetrics Society (TIES).
 He is also a Chartered Statistician of the Royal Statistical Society.

 Clarice Weinberg, Ph.D., is Acting Branch Chief and a principal investigator in the Biostatistics and Computational Biology Branch.
 She holds a secondary appointment in the NIEHS Epidemiology Branch, and adjunct professorships at the University of North Carolina at Chapel Hill in both Epidemiology and Biostatistics.